lee-hodg/fpghost.github.io/_posts/2020-09-05-backprop-code.md

 $$

 This step computes the $\mathbf{dA}$ that we will pass backwards to the previous layer.
-It needs the linear gradient $\mathbf{dZ}$ of the current layer (which we will soon compute in the "activation backwards" step) and the current layer weights (which we handily cached during forward propagation).
+It needs the linear gradient $\mathbf{dZ}$ of the current layer (which we will soon compute in the "activation backwards" step) and the current layer weights and previous layer activation outputs (both of which we handily cached during forward propagation).

 It also computes the gradient contributions of this layer, $\mathbf{dW}$ and $\mathbf{db}$.